-We will pay pensions based on combined Ford and Visteon service for those employees who are neither in Group I or Group II ("Group III") under a replacement plan that would duplicate the level of benefits for service prior to the Benefit Transition Date and provide substantially comparable benefit provisions for services after the Benefit Transition Date and have the same eligibility requirements for retirement as the GRP.
-Ford will transfer the liabilities for Group III to our replacement plan together with assets in cash that equal the projected benefit obligation of Group III, but no less than the amount required to be transferred under Section 411(d) and 414(l) of the Code that applies to spin-offs of pension plans.
+We will pay pensions based on combined Ford and Visteon service for those employees who are not in group 1 or group 2 - we refer to them as being in group 3 - under a replacement plan that would duplicate the level of benefits for service prior to the benefit transition date and provide substantially comparable benefit provisions for services after the benefit transition date and have the same eligibility requirements for retirement as the general retirement plan.
+Ford will transfer the liabilities for group 3 to our replacement plan together with assets in cash that equal the projected benefit obligation of group 3, but no less than the amount required to be transferred under Section 411(d) and 414(l) of the Code that applies to spin-offs of pension plans.

-Ford will retain the liability to provide postretirement health and life benefits for Ford Retirees on the same basis as is available to other employees who retired from Ford at the same time.
-Ford also will provide these benefits for Group I and II but we will pay for these benefits.
-We will prefund these benefits through a VEBA beginning January 1, 2011 through December 31, 2020 subject to certain limitations.
-We will have the responsibility to pay Group III their post retirement health and life benefits to the extent we offer such benefits.
-Nothing about these arrangements is meant to guarantee or vest any Ford Retiree or transferred employee in any entitlement to receive postretirement health and life benefits and the right to eliminate, change or modify benefit plans or programs is specifically reserved by both Ford and us.
+Ford will retain the liability to provide postretirement health and life benefits for Ford retirees on the same basis as is available to other employees who retired from Ford at the same time.
+Ford also will provide these benefits for group 1 and 2 but we will pay for these benefits.
+We will prefund these benefits through a voluntary employees beneficiary association beginning January 1, 2011 through December 31, 2020 subject to some limitations.
+We will have the responsibility to pay group 3 their post retirement health and life benefits to the extent we offer such benefits.
+Nothing about these arrangements is meant to guarantee or vest any Ford retiree or transferred employee in any entitlement to receive postretirement health and life benefits and the right to eliminate, change or modify benefit plans or programs is specifically reserved by both Ford and us.

-With respect to the non-qualified U.S. retirement plans sponsored by Ford, (the Benefit Equalization Plan ("BEP"), the Supplemental Executive Retirement Plan ("SERP"), the Executive Separation Allowance Plan ("ESAP") and the Select Retirement Plan ("SRP")), Ford will retain the responsibility to provide the benefit for otherwise eligible Ford Retirees.
-For those in Group I and II who were eligible under BEP, SERP and ESAP as of the Benefit Transition Date, Ford will retain the responsibility to provide a benefit for service prior to the Benefit Transition Date.
-We will reimburse Ford for Group I and II past service obligations in a one time cash payment.
-We also will reimburse Ford annually for (i) the costs of future benefit increases that relate to Group I and II past service; (ii) the effect of average salary increases we grant Visteon employees that exceed the average Ford merit increase by one-half percent in any given year; and (iii) the incremental cost of early retirement incentive programs.
-We will establish plans comparable to the BEP, SERP and ESAP for service after the Benefit Transition Date for transferred employees who were otherwise eligible under the Ford plans, and shall recognize service at Ford for purposes of determining minimum years of service to achieve eligibility for a benefit.
-We will provide a benefit under our non-qualified plans for otherwise eligible Group III based on combined service between Ford and us.
+With respect to the non-qualified U.S. retirement plans sponsored by Ford, (the benefit equalization plan, the supplemental executive retirement plan, the executive separation allowance plan and the select retirement plan), Ford will retain the responsibility to provide the benefit for otherwise eligible Ford retirees.
+For those in group 1 and 2 who were eligible under the benefit equalization plan, the supplemental executive retirement plan and the executive separation allowance plan as of the benefit transition date, Ford will retain the responsibility to provide a benefit for service prior to the benefit transition date.
+We will reimburse Ford for group 1 and 2 past service obligations in a one time cash payment.
+We also will reimburse Ford annually for:

+- the costs of future benefit increases that relate to group 1 and 2 past service; - the effect of average salary increases we grant Visteon employees that exceed the average Ford merit increase by one-half percent in any given year; and - the incremental cost of early retirement incentive programs.
+We will establish plans comparable to the benefit equalization plan, the supplemental executive retirement plan and the executive separation allowance plan for service after the benefit transition date for transferred employees who were otherwise eligible under the Ford plans, and shall recognize service at Ford for purposes of determining minimum years of service to achieve eligibility for a benefit.
+We will provide a benefit under our non-qualified plans for otherwise eligible group 3 based on combined service between Ford and us.